 That's it for this tutorial!
 You can go ahead and create more charts using Simple Analytics's API documentation.
 Check which fields you can query for and put the data in other charts.

 Chartbrew becomes more powerful when you mix data from different data sources.
-On top of website analytics data that comes from Simple Analytics, you can have financial data, marketing campaigns data, or even data from your own custom APIs and databases.
+On top of website analytics data that comes from Simple Analytics, you can have financial data, marketing campaign data, or even data from your own custom APIs and databases.

 - Connect Stripe's API to the dashboard and query for your finance data (see tutorial)